 Characteristics of the carbon-based IEAP motion sensors

-In this work, IEAPs with activated carbon electrodes are found to operate successfully as motion sensors.
-Additionally, motion-sensing property has been demonstrated in Section 5.2 in case of an IEAP with non-ionic polymer separator (that is, IEAP Type II).
+In this work, the IEAPs with activated carbon electrodes are found to operate successfully as motion sensors.
+Additionally, motion-sensing property has been demonstrated in Section 5.2 in the case of an IEAP with non-ionic polymer separator (that is, IEAP Type II).
 The sensorial properties of the IEAPs are compared in Table 5.

 Table 5.
 Parameters for the bending rigs used to investigate motion-sensing properties of the IEAPs